kazkansouh/pyMemorise/README.md

 ## Data storage

 SQLite is used as the underlying database.
+Currently it is hard coded to use `~/.pymem.db` as the database name.

-All questions asked are recorded into the database for further analysis/trends using external tools.
+All questions asked are recorded into the database for further analysis/trends.
+The application does provide a table oriented review mode of the questions asked so its easy to see if the same mistakes are being made over again.

+If a more detailed view of the data is needed, the data will need to be exported manually from the database.
+Take a look at the `sqlitebrowser` tool to export in CSV format.

 ## Installation

-Requires `python3`, `pyuic5` available to compile the GUI and `PyQt5`
+Requires `python3`, `pyuic5` available to compile the GUI and `PyQt5`.

-libraries: Core, GUI, Widgets, Sql.
+The following Qt libraries are utilised: Core, GUI, Widgets, Sql.

 ```bash
 make build